 #31 Netdata

-Netdata is an open-source tool made to gather real-time metrics on things like CPU usage, disk activity, bandwidth usage, website visits, etc., and then show them in real-time charts that are simple to understand.
+Netdata is an open-source observability tool for gathering real-time metrics on CPU usage, disk activity, bandwidth usage, website visits, etc., and then showing them in simple-to-understand real-time charts.

 The tool is made to show activity in as much detail as possible, giving the user a clear picture of what is occurring and what has just occurred in their system or application.

-It automatically gathers more than 5000 metrics, has no configuration, has no dependencies, needs no upkeep, and includes more than 100 alarms that are pre-configured to find common failures, performance, and availability problems.
+It automatically gathers more than 5,000 metrics, requires no configuration, dependencies, or upkeep, and includes more than 100 pre-configured alarms to find common failures, performance, and availability problems.

 #32 Observium